phac-nml/biohansel/docs/source/user-docs/output.rst

 Two possible causes:

 1.)
-BioHansel came out with an "inconsistent result" designation 2.)
-Position conflict: both "+" and "-" targets are found in the same target genome position above background noise level
+BioHansel came out with an "inconsistent result" designation

+2.)
+Position conflict: both "+" and "-" targets are found in the same target genome position above background noise level -> (possible solution) if the average genome coverage is above 100, increase the minimum k-mer threshold to at least 10% of the average genome coverage

 *"Error Type 3: Ambiguous result"*